 If someone is infringing on your copyright by republishing parts of it on their website, you can get that site removed from Google for the copyright violation.

 Copyright is the right to copy and distribute a tangible, fixed work.
-In the case of a website, this includes items such as the text on the site, photos, graphics and even HTML code.
+In the case of a website, this includes items such as the text on the site, photos, graphics, and even HTML code.

-There are individuals who will employee software programs known as scrapers.
+There are individuals who will employ software programs known as scrapers.
 These programs go out and search the web for content based on keywords supplied by the person operating the program.
 When they find the content, they copy it and republish it on their site.
 The goal is to generate traffic to the site and make money off of it through affiliate programs.

 You should always be monitoring the web for people stealing your content.
 Using a service such as Copyscape is an easy method for doing it.
 When you discover a site infringing on your copyright, and you will, it is important to act quickly to fight back against the site.